ThreatConnect-Inc/threatconnect-developer-docs/sdk_docs.md

 ### Type Parameter

 The **type** parameter serves a dual purpose in the ThreatConnect platform, depending on the actual type defined.
-The table belo lists the available types and how they affect elements within the platform.
+The table below lists the available types and how they affect elements within the platform.

 |Type|Description|
 |--- |--- |